 Side Awning

-A power side patio awning is standard on your Essex.
+Two power side patio awnings are standard on your Essex.
 Extension and retraction is controlled by a switch located adjacent to the entry door, either on the wall or in a side overhead cabinet.
 To operate, follow these instructions: